matthoffman/solr-clojure-sample/README.md

 1. If you're comfortable with Emacs, go ahead and use that.
 There's a lot of information about getting started with Emacs on [clojure-doc](http://clojure-doc.org/articles/tutorials/emacs.html).

-2. If you're not fully conversant in Emacs (and there's no shame in that), I recommend downloading the free Community Edition of [IntelliJ](http://www.jetbrains.com/idea/download/) and the [Cursive](http://cursiveclojure.com/eap.html) plugin.
+2. If you're not fully conversant in Emacs (and there's no shame in that), I recommend downloading the free Community Edition of [IntelliJ](http://www.jetbrains.com/idea/download/) and the [Cursive](http://cursiveclojure.com/) plugin.
 It's really nice.
 A lot of people also use Eclipse and [Counterclockwise](), so if you're already comfortable with Eclipse, that's a fine option.
+Other options include [Vim](https://github.com/tpope/vim-fireplace) and [Atom](http://atom.io).

 [Download Leiningen](http://leiningen.org), the most common Clojure build tool.

 Step 1
 ------

-Download Solr from [http://lucene.apache.org/solr/](http://lucene.apache.org/solr/) and unzip it.
+Download the latest Solr from [http://lucene.apache.org/solr/](http://lucene.apache.org/solr/) and unzip it.
-Go into the `examples/` directory and run:
+From the unpacked Solr distribution, run:

-     java -jar start.jar
+     bin/solr start -c

-That will start a sample Solr server.
-Keep that terminal open.
+That will start a sample Solr server in distributed ("cloud") mode.
+You can add `-f` to keep it in the foreground if you'd like.

 Step 2
 ------

 Start up a REPL.
-If you're using IntelliJ, you can do that using Run -> lein repl.
+If you're using IntelliJ, you can do that using the Run menu ("Run -> REPL" or something similar).
 From the command line, you can run "lein repl".

 When you start the REPL via leiningen, it will automatically load dev/user.clj (because project.clj says to).